Trail: The Urge to Create

 Since designing in an inclusive way means that you consider all kinds of restrictions during the design process, I also want to know what kinds of restrictions designers face, and how they deal with them.

 I made a visual mindmap of all the aspects of The Urge To Create.
 All branches are explained in more detail below.
+There’s also a document about the need to use things.

 Reasons to make things